davidjgoss/davidjgoss.co/blog/_posts/2019-09-03-better-pull-requests.md

 Coming into a code review, resist the urge to go straight in and start commenting on stuff that jumps out at you.
 Instead, do a quick pass over the whole pull request --- the answers to your questions might be in there, if you take a minute to look.

 When you do come to leave some critical feedback, think carefully about what to say and how.
-As with most communication that isn't face-to-face, it's easy to come across like a jerk even if you don't mean to, so it's worth going out of your way to be cordial and constructive.
+As with most communication that isn't face-to-face, it's easy to come across like a jerk even if you don't mean to[^tone], so it's worth going out of your way to be cordial and constructive.
 When you've spotted a problem, consider putting to the requester as a question, like "Not sure, but this looks to me like it will break if the second argument is null, could you add a test to check?", or "This might read better using a stream, what do you think?".

+[^tone]: And remember, other people are watching - you are setting the tone.

 Many comments or suggestions you add will be subjective to some degree, so it's good to provide information that supports your point of view.
 For example, if you're pointing out that some internal standard or convention is being broken, link to where the standards are documented, and to a conforming example elsewhere in the codebase.
 If you are suggesting a different tool or technique for something, link to an article that explains it.